 What Are The Symptoms Of A Bulging Disc?

 A bulging disc can be non-symptomatic for many people.
-Those who do suffer from symptoms often learn to live with it and adjust their lifestyle to cope with them.
+Those who do suffer from disc protrusion symptoms often learn to live with it and adjust their lifestyle to cope with them.
 When bulging disc symptoms become severe and unbearable, the quality of life for those suffering becomes debilitating.
 A bulging disc can cause significant loss of days at work, leisure, daily activities, and sports.

 Bulging Disc Symptoms By Region Of The Spine

 When a disc begins to bulge, it can extend outward and compress the spinal cord or one of the spinal nerve roots.
-This compression of the spinal cord and nerves can cause symptoms, depending on the region of the bulging discs, into your shoulders, arms, hands or hips, low back, legs and feet.
+This compression of the spinal cord and nerves can cause symptoms, depending on the region of the bulging discs, into your shoulders, arms, hands or hips, low back, legs, and feet.

 Cervical Symptoms | Neck, Arm, Hands

 A pinched nerve or bulging disc in the neck or cervical spine can produce an array of symptoms in your neck, shoulders, arms, and into your hands and fingers.
-Depending on location of the bulging disc, the symptoms can affect one side or both sides of your upper torso.
+Depending on the location of the bulging disc, the symptoms can affect one side or both sides of your upper torso.
 Certain movements of your neck and arms such as rotating your neck or bending your neck backward, forward or sideways can send sharp pain or tingling sensation down one or both arms into the fingers.
 Some people with bulging nerves can experience tightness, spasms and severe pain in the neck and shoulders with activity.

 Lumbar Symptoms | Low Back, Legs, Feet

 Depending on what level the bulging disc is and where it is located, symptoms can be felt bilaterally and affect both legs but often just one side.
-Sciatica symptoms are typically affect one side of your body, but can develop in both legs in some people who have severe spinal or foraminal stenosis (narrowing of the spinal canal).
+Sciatica symptoms typically affect one side of your body but can develop in both legs in some people who have severe spinal or foraminal stenosis (narrowing of the spinal canal).